 No. As noted above, living under a separation agreement is only one of the ways to obtain a divorce.
-Most people filing today are choosing the newest grounds for divorce, which came into effect in October 2010.
-The Domestic Relations Law now provides that if the marriage has irretrievably broken down for a period of more than six months, regardless of fault, there are grounds for divorce.
+Most people filing today choose the newest grounds for divorce, which came into effect in October 2010.
+The Domestic Relations Law now provides that if the marriage has irretrievably broken down for more than six months, regardless of fault, there are grounds for divorce.

 How long must I reside in New York to begin a divorce action?